 New Years Day 1994 I would hitch a ride out West to Colorado with goal of putting the hate of the city I grew up in behind me.
 I never wanted to go back.
 I wanted nothing to do with it all.
 I wanted a fresh start and I thought I would leave that ugliness behind.

 Later in 1996 I was driving a beat up Honda a friend have given me.
 My first car of my own.
 It had no front passenger seat and was pretty beat up.
 It was a motley looking car, but everything was legal on it.
-However it looked like the cars that most of the illegal aliens would drive around.
+However it looked like the cars that most of the latino immigrants would drive around.
 I was pulled over many times that summer.
 When the officer came up to the window, he looked surprised when he saw a white dude with a blond girl in the backseat.
 Every time I would get pulled over they would say, "Do you know why I pulled you over?" and of course I would say "No officer," and they always replied "Well, you drove over the double line."
 That was complete nonsense, I never crossed the double line that summer.
 Every time I got pulled over that was their excuse.
 The funny thing is that I never once got a ticket that summer.
 I wonder how many tickets I would have gotten if I looked different?

 I have been thinking a lot about all this lately - probably because the immigration debate is getting ugly.
 The immigration issue seems to be more about hate and racism than anything else at the moment.
 I know I'm a white kid, but I feel like I've personally experienced what happens when racist rhetoric turns into action.
 Do we really want to go back to that place again?